How to Close More Deals With the SPICED Sales Framework (Free Checklist Included)

-SPICED is a 5-step sales framework and acronym that stands for Situation, Pain, Impact, Critical Event, and Decision.
+SPICED is a 5-step sales methodology and acronym that stands for Situation, Pain, Impact, Critical Event, and Decision.

 “SPICED is a framework that helps you better diagnose your prospects.
 Just like a doctor, your prescribed solution should help them achieve their desired outcomes—and that prescription requires you to solve the source of their pains, not just the symptoms.” — Winning by Design

-Here we’ve defined each step in SPICED methodology, included an example, and provided sample questions sales reps can ask prospects to move on to the next step.
+We’ve defined each step in the SPICED methodology below, included an example, and provided sample questions sales reps can ask prospects to move them through the customer journey.

 (Or, download a free PDF checklist of the SPICED sales framework for your sales team!)

 The Situation is the background information about the prospect, including the tools, people, industry, landscape of the company, and any other facts to help determine whether the prospect is a good fit for your solution.

 E.g., An IT leader responsible for building and maintaining the company’s tech stack for 500+ employees and two global offices.

 Questions to ask:

 - How many sales reps work in your Los Angeles office?

 - What sales tools are you using right now?